Lara2020-coder/Parkinsons-detection/README.md

 After the execution of the two experiment we select The best model which was from Auto mL run based on the metric value ,and we move then to the deployment and the testing of the webservice

 The instruction used in this step are described below:

 *  Save and register the best model for the deployement , dowwnload the conda , set the environement, download the scoring and set the inferance config and the Aci Web service config
 ![Step1_deploy](step1_deploy.PNG "Step1_deploy")

 *  Deploy the model as a web service and display the scoring and the swagger URI
 ![Step2_deploy](step2_deploy.PNG "Step2_deploy")

-*  Testing the webservice by first selecting sample row from the dataset , then dumping the row to json format and finaly pass the jason rw to the web service
+*  Testing the webservice by first selecting sample row from the dataset , then dumping the row to json format and finaly pass the json rOw to the web service
 ![Step3_deploy](step3_deploy.PNG "Step3_deploy")

 ## Screen Recording
-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
+It's include :
 - A working model
 - Demo of the deployed  model
 - Demo of a sample request sent to the endpoint and its response